michaelBane/aflPlayerStats/README.md

 # aflPlayerStats
-A creen scrape of afltables.com.
+A Screen scrape of afltables.com.
 Focus on individual match-stats.